 This should be done as early as possible, since BREORG can no longer enlarge the realms of the database once BCHANGE has processed the database for restructuring purposes.

-You can also make use of the analysis report for this purpose (see section "Description of the analysis report (REPORT phase)" on page 282).
+You can also make use of the analysis report for this purpose (see section "Description of the analysis report (REPORT phase)").